 The drug dealing charge comes from outta nowhere, and you rack your brain trying to figure out who could accuse you of this.

-You may well be dealing with what police call a “confidential reliable informant.”
+If you're charged in South Carolina, you may well be dealing with what police call a “confidential reliable informant.”

 What Do Police Informants Do?